Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ```
 # python windows-exploit-suggester.py --update

-python /opt/priv_esc/windows/windows-exploit-suggester.py --database <XLS> --systeminfo <SYSTEMINFO>
+python /opt/priv_esc/windows/windows-exploit-suggester.py --database <XLS> --systeminfo <SYSTEMINFO_FILE>
 ```

-If the `systeminfo` command reveals 'File 1' as the output for the hotfixes, the output of `wmic qfe list full` shoudl be used instead using the --hotfixes flag, along with the `systeminfo`:
+If the `systeminfo` command reveals 'File 1' as the output for the hotfixes, the output of `wmic qfe list full` should be used instead using the --hotfixes flag, along with the `systeminfo`:

 ```